odtu/EE464/Hardware-Project/README.md

     * High power density
     * Employing soft switching techniques

 - All of the additional converter merits and any other effort that you put outside this project definition will be awarded in grading, accordingly.

-- You may also have a power conversion scheme in your mind.
-(Required for work, summer practice, for your hobby project etc.) You can propose other topologies and specs outside the ones listed above.
-Make sure the new project you propose involves some kind of magnetic design (because all of the above have).
+- Line regulation is the deviation of percent output voltage when input voltage is changed from its minimum to maximum or vice versa.

+- Load regulation is the deviation of percent output voltage when load current is changed from 10% to 100% or vice versa.

-- Converters on breadboard are okay but we expect you to start early and exhibit your final design on a PCB.
+- Converters on breadboard are okay if it is working, but we expect you to start early and exhibit your final design on a PCB.

 - TI shares a lot of its designs, in detail.
 Please check: http://www.ti.com/general/docs/refdesignsearchresults.tsp